 Vaccinations during adulthood that have been linked to a reduced risk of Alzheimer’s include those for:

-Schulz says the current thinking is that some illnesses, such as pneumonia, may negatively impact the immune system in a way that makes Alzheimer’s worse, and that other things — such as the flu vaccine — might trigger the immune system in a way that has a protective effect against Alzheimer’s.
+Schulz says the current thinking is that some illnesses, such as pneumonia, may negatively impact the immune system in a way that makes Alzheimer’s worse, and that other things — such as the flu vaccine — might trigger the immune system in a way that has a protective effect against Alzheimer’s disease.

 If you plan to get vaccinated against the flu this fall, make sure you choose the right shot.
 For more, check out “3 Flu Shots Recommended for Seniors.”